China tightens restrictions on religious freedom

-China says it is facing a growing threat from domestic cults and radical Islam but critics have accused Beijing of a broader pattern of harassment, detention and abuse.
+China says it is facing a growing threat from domestic cults and radicalism but critics have accused Beijing of a broader pattern of harassment, detention and abuse.

 The latest measures focus on "maintaining legality, curbing illegality, blocking extremism, resisting infiltration and attacking crime", according to a copy of the regulations posted on the State Council's official website.